Learn about rapid antigen testing and find out if your organization is eligible to access free rapid antigen tests from the government.

 Anyone who is “trained” can perform a test

-Rapid antigen tests can be performed anywhere (i.e., on-site at the place of employment, or at home) by a person on themselves, a health professional, or any trained individual.
-Any individual is considered trained when they have consulted the appropriate training materials.
+Rapid antigen tests can be performed anywhere by a person on themselves, a health professional, or any trained individual.

 Review testing guidance and training resources